Skip advert

 Lotus factory

 Hethel can’t survive on such low volumes.
 Lotus, or rather Geely, can’t justify plugging the financial hole this causes.
-Then again, neither could a rumoured US factory, or rather Lotus using Volvo’s South Carolina factory to build Eletre and Emeyas and whatever they call the reversed engineered plug-in hybrid models based on these two battery electric vehicles.
+Neither could a rumoured US factory, or rather Lotus using Volvo’s South Carolina factory to build Eletre and Emeyas and whatever they call the reversed engineered plug-in hybrid models based on these two battery electric vehicles.
 The Lotus ship has sailed, and there’s no cars on it.

 Geely buying Lotus was never going to transform it into Porsche, but it should have provided it with a strong foundation to be the best at what it does best – engineering and building innovative cars and schooling the best engineers along the way.
 Lotus is a specialist.
 It should have been the opportunity to blend the alchemy of Lotus Engineering with the intuition of Lotus Cars to create low volume products customers would pay a high price for.